Some results on injectivity and multistationarity in chemical reaction networks: DSR graphs and Condition ( )

 \section{DSR graphs and Condition~($*$)}

-We follow the constructions in \cite{angelibanajipantea} based on those in \cite{banajicraciun2} though with minor technical differences, the most important of which is that what is here termed $G_{A,B}$ was termed $G_{A, B^t}$ in \cite{banajicraciun2}.
+We follow the constructions in Angeli et al. \cite{angelibanajipantea} based on those in Banaji and Craciun \cite{banajicraciun2} though with minor technical differences, the most important of which is that what is here termed $G_{A,B}$ was termed $G_{A, B^t}$ in \cite{banajicraciun2}.
 A great deal more explanation and justification for the construction of the DSR graph, and explanation of Condition~($*$), are given in \cite{banajicraciun2}.

 {\bf DSR graph of a matrix pair.} Given $A \in \mathbb{R}^{n \times m}$, $B \in \mathbb{R}^{m \times n}$, construct a signed, labelled, bipartite, generalised graph $G_{A, B}$ on $n + m$ vertices as follows: beginning with $n$ vertices $X_1, \ldots, X_n$ and $m$ vertices $Y_1, \ldots, Y_m$, add the directed edge $Y_jX_i$ iff $A_{ij} \not = 0$, and give this edge the sign of $A_{ij}$ and label $|A_{ij}|$; add the directed edge $X_iY_j$ iff $B_{ji} \not = 0$, and give this edge the sign of $B_{ji}$ (and no label).
 If a pair of edges $X_iY_j$ and $Y_jX_i$ both exist and have the same sign, merge these into a single undirected edge with the label inherited from $X_iY_j$.
 Note that edges of $G_{A, B}$ may be directed from an $X$-vertex to a $Y$-vertex, or from a $Y$-vertex to an $X$-vertex, or undirected.
 Any edges which remain unlabelled at the end of the construction must be directed from $X$ vertex to $Y$ vertex and can be given the formal label $\infty$.
 We follow the convention that edge-labels of $1$ are omitted.